12.2 Common Disorders and Disabilities in Children and Adolescents

 Substance Use Disorders

-Children and adolescents use alcohol and other substances for many reasons that may include maladaptive coping strategies.
+Children and adolescents may use alcohol and other substances for many reasons that may include maladaptive coping strategies or for other reasons.
 Alcohol is the most commonly used substance among young people in the United States.
 Data from several national surveys document frequent use of alcohol among young people.
-The 2019 Youth Risk Behavior Survey found these statistics among high school students during the past 30 days[74]:
+The 2019 Youth Risk Behavior Survey found these statistics among high school students during the past 30 days[84]:

-- 17% rode with a driver who had been drinking alcohol.
+- 16% Rode with a driver who has been drinking alcohol

-Binge drinking is defined as a pattern of alcohol consumption that brings the blood alcohol concentration level to 0.08% or more.
+Binge drinking is defined as a pattern of alcohol consumption that brings the blood alcohol concentration level to 0.08% or more within about two hours.
 This pattern of drinking usually corresponds to five or more drinks on a single occasion for males or four or more drinks on a single occasion for females within about two hours.

 Youth who binge drink alcohol are more likely to experience these issues[85]: